Supply Chain / Logistics Diagnostic, Evaluation and Strategy

 Fee structure varies based on project complexity and client preferences

 The fee options available include:

 Generally, our services don't cost a penny.
-Most projects are self-funding, with a very fast payback period and an ROI many times more than our fees.
+Most projects are self-funding, with a very fast payback period.
 And certain projects can be performed completely on contingency, with no risk at all to the client.

 For more information, contact Alloquor today.

 We welcome your questions, comments and inquiries.

 Alloquor Consulting is based in Los Angeles and Orange County, California

 As consultants, we address organizational groups and individuals to facilitate change, and

 encourage continuous improvement and best practices, so the name seems quite appropriate.